 21383365

 7. Bates DW, Gawande AA.
 Improving safety with information technology.
 New England Journal of Medicine.
 2003;348(25):2526-60.
+PMID:

 8. Chaudhry B, Wang J, Wu S, Maglione M, Mojica W, Roth E, et al. Systematic review: impact of health information technology on quality, efficiency, and costs of medical care.
 Annals of Internal Medicine.
 2006;144(10):742-52.
 PMID: